-If you’re looking to have a “breakthrough moment” with your team, first check yourself by considering these questions:
+With the recent health pandemic, business leaders asked themselves, “How can I practically engage a dispersed team?”
+The answer - if you’re looking to have a “breakthrough moment” with your team - is to first check yourself by considering these questions.

 Has the business recently asked this team to take a temporary pay reduction?
 Has this team observed their colleagues go through redundancy/ redeployment?
 Have I made it easy (or possible) for this person to work safely?
 And/Or remotely?
 What do I know about this person’s personal circumstances?

 This gives you a sense of some of their real or perceived pressure points (emotional, economic and general inertia from Lindsay McGregor and Neel Doshi’s research).

 To ease into it, start with a virtual conversation either in a group setting or one-to-one.

 Tell me what’s positively challenging you at the moment.
 Where do you see the value and impact of your work?
 How have you grown in the past 6 months?

 Actively listen and create a safe environment in which everyone can respond.
 Listen out for the six motives for why people work and gauge those opposing forces on performance.

 It’s likely that the underlying messages behind your team’s responses will show indications of wanting work to be engaging.
 The reason for this is because work can easily become focused on predictable routine activities - checking emails, attending virtual meetings, taking the target number of tickets, etc.